Xavi Moreno (footballer, born 2004)

-Xavier "Xavi" Moreno Hernández (born 5 November 2004) is a Spanish footballer who plays for Real Valladolid Promesas.
+Xavier "Xavi" Moreno Hernández (born 5 November 2004) is a Spanish footballer who plays for club CE Sabadell FC.
 Mainly a winger, he can also play as a left-back.

 Career

 Born in Torrelles de Llobregat, Barcelona, Catalonia, Moreno represented UE Cornellà as a youth before joining FC Barcelona's youth sides in July 2019.
 On 12 July 2023, after finishing his formation, he signed a two-year deal with Real Valladolid, being initially assigned to the reserves in Segunda Federación.

 A left-back during the most of the 2023–24 season, Moreno was later converted into a winger and started to score and assist in a more regular basis.
 On 16 January 2025, he renewed his contract with the club until 2027.

 Moreno made his first team – and La Liga – debut on 18 May 2025, starting in a 1–0 home loss to Deportivo Alavés.
+On 3 January of the following year, he was loaned to Primera Federación side CE Sabadell FC until June.

+On 29 July 2026, after helping the Arquelinats to achieve promotion to Segunda División, Moreno signed a permanent three-year contract with the club.